 In our 21st century supermarket culture, we’ve come to trust only packaged products.
 But just a century ago, plants we consider weeds—like purslane, sorrel and dandelions—were a regular part of the diet.
 Wild things grow all around us: in woods and fields, along roadsides, even in our backyards.
 Crabapples, nuts and berries; wild mushrooms; fiddlehead ferns, dandelions and chickweed are all delicious, nutritious and free for the taking.

-According to Peter Gail, Ph.D., author of The Dandelion Celebration (Goosefoot Acres Press), "The bias against wild edibles came after World War II, in part because the pesticide industry got consumers to value uniform green lawns, and the way to get that green lawn was by killing weeds."
+According to Peter Gail, Ph.D., author of The Dandelion Celebration: A Guide to Unexpected Cuisine (Goosefoot Acres Press), “The bias against wild edibles came after World War II, in part because the pesticide industry got consumers to value uniform green lawns, and the way to get that green lawn was by killing weeds.”
 Many plants we now try to eradicate by pouring poisons on our lawns—like dandelions—were brought to this continent by European settlers as food crops.

 Today, wild plants are regaining popularity.
 Many upscale supermarkets and restaurants now offer wild greens like fiddleheads, watercress and lambs quarters.